The Sunday Times Bestseller. Available as a Bantam paperback

 We left the autopsy suite and went to the storeroom where the casket was still in the aluminium container, awaiting collection by forensic agents.
 When we opened it the smell of putrefaction was as bad as ever.
 The shroud was crumpled inside, clotted and rank.
 Using a pair of forceps, Paul drew it open.

 Until now it had been the body itself that had commanded everyone’s attention, not what it had been wrapped in.
 Now we knew what to look for, though, they weren’t hard to find.
 More pupal cases lay in the cotton sheet, camouflaged by the viscous black slurry from the corpse.
 Some were broken and empty, already hatched like the one I’d found, but others were still whole.
-There were no larvae, but after six months their softer bodies would have
+There were no larvae, but after six months their softer bodies would have long since disintegrated.

 “Well, that settles it,” Paul said.
 “You might explain away one, but not this many.
 The body must have been pretty badly decomposed before it was sealed in here.”
 He reached for the casket lid, but I stopped him.
 “What’s that?”